 - Device fingerprinting and hardware forensics

-- New designs and materials for secure hardware
+- New designs and materials in hardware security

 - Nanophysics and nanotechnology in hardware security